 Users of English from different language backgrounds have specific issues with language for a variety of reasons.
 Sometimes patterns of grammar or pronunciation get carried over from their first language (L1 transfer issues), and sometimes a feature exists in English that is not present in their first language.
 This article focuses on the most common errors found in English as used by Cantonese speakers in Hong Kong.
-We will think about the errors in terms of where they come from, the effects they have on wider communication, and what we can do to address the problem in class.
+We will think about the errors in terms of where they come from, the effects they have on wider communication, and what we can do as English language teachers to address the problem in class.

 1) My husband is a doctor.
 She really loves her…his…her job.